danieludy/amazon-chime-voiceconnector-transcription/README.md

 aws iam create-access-key --user-name chime-transcription-deployment-engineer
 ```

-You have finished creating a user with deployment permissions.
 ### Deploying Sample

 Use [AWS Command Line Interface](https://aws.amazon.com/cli/) to deploy the sample

 Configure AWS Command Line Interface.
-You can configure your access key from last step.
+You can use access key from last step to configure AWS CLI.
 ```
 aws configure
 ```